DataDog/hiring-engineers/answers.md

 * Bonus points:  Make it a multi-alert by host so that you won't have to recreate it if your infrastructure scales up.

 >Answer: select _Multi Alert_ under 2-Define the metric, has been done in the previous step.
+>A simple alert aggregates over all reporting sources,You will get one alert when the aggregated value meets the conditions set below.
+This works best to monitor a metric from a single host.
+A multi alert applies the alert to each source, according to your group parameters.

 * Give it a descriptive monitor name and message (it might be worth it to include the link to your previously created dashboard in the message).
 Make sure that the monitor will notify you via email.
+>Give the monitor a title.
+It is often useful to use a succinct explanation of the monitor so a notified team member can quickly understand what is going on.

+>Enter a message for the monitor.
+This field allows standard markdown formatting as well as @your_email_address.

 <img src="https://github.com/jinmei612/datadog_screenshots/blob/master/upload/alert2.png" />